AOEpeople/aoe_technology_radar/README.md

 ```

 If you want to include assets like images or fonts, use `../../public/` as the base path.
-Adding a background image to the page could be archived like this:
+Adding a background image to the page could be achieved like this:

 ```css
 body {